 Emergency Earthquake Response

-Immediately in the aftermath of the devastating earthquakes of April and May 2015, KarmaFlights leapt into action.
+In the aftermath of the devastating earthquakes of April and May 2015, KarmaFlights immediately leapt into action.
 Within 48 hours of the 7.8 richter scale quake, which took the lives of some 9,000 individuals and destroyed over half-a-million homes and schools, our team was on the move to the epicenter.
-We quickly established a medical triage, care center and urgent-supply distribution hub, serving the immediate needs of these shocked and destroyed communities.
+We quickly established a medical triage, care center and urgent-supply distribution hub, serving the immediate needs of the shocked and destroyed communities.
 KarmaFlights were the first responders to the epicenter area, and remained the only group active on the ground for weeks following the quake.

 With your help, we responded to the massive April and May earthquakes in Nepal by jumping into action and making a real difference in the lives of tens-of-thousands of people.